What started out as a fun and all-smiles day left us high and dry. We got not only stranded and deceived but with a lot of good pictures.

-A night before, we agreed to go to Mantova on a spontaneous day trip.
+A night before, we agreed to go on a spontaneous day trip to Mantova.
 The weather forecast said it would rain but we were willing to take the chances.

 Well, I wish it had rain because at least I would be only wet.
 I know you are curious to know what really happened.